smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Temporary Table

 The syntax for creating temporary tables is different for each database system.
-These examples work in `Microsoft SQL Server`.
+These examples work in Microsoft SQL Server.

 Session temporary tables and global temporary tables are two types of temporary tables in SQL.
 The main difference between them is their scope and visibility.